 - 1. Your child is not permitted to bring dangerous or distracting articles to school, such as toys, guns, knives, water guns, lighters, or other similar articles. - 2.
 Instruct your child in stranger safety. - 3.
 Tobacco products are not allowed in the building, playground, or on buses. - 4.
 Students are to stay on the playground or the designated area for play. - 5.
 Appropriate language should be used at all times. - 6.
 Chewing gum is not allowed in the school without special permission from the teacher. - 7.
 Glass containers are not to be brought to school. - 8.
 Soda or soft drinks are not allowed.
-Parents may eat in the lunchroom with their child. - 9.
+Parents may eat lunch with their child. - 9.
 Appropriate behavior is required in the restrooms. - 10.
 Students are to remain with their teacher.
 Do not leave the classroom without permission. - 11.
 Students are expected to behave in a respectful manner to all school personnel, and follow the first request. - 12.
-Parents may be responsible to pay for damages, if their child destroys of school property. - 13.
-Running in the hallways, pushing, shoving, yelling, and slamming doors is not acceptable behavior. - 14.
+Parents may be responsible to pay for damages, if their child destroys school property. - 13.
+Pushing, yelling, and slamming doors is not acceptable behavior. - 14.
 Fighting is not tolerated and may result in suspension.